-Matthew Camden is a Senior Research Associate and Program Leader of the Research to Practice & Outreach Program in VTTI’s Division of Freight, Transit, and Heavy Vehicle Safety.
+Matthew Camden is a Senior Research Associate and Group Leader of the Research to Practice & Outreach Program in VTTI’s Division of Freight, Transit, and Heavy Vehicle Safety.
 He is an expert in occupational driving safety with 14 years of experience solving complex challenges to improve vehicle and driver safety.
 With a background in industrial and organizational psychology, Mr. Camden specializes in light- and heavy-vehicle fleet safety with an emphasis on developing, evaluating, and implementing occupational safety programs and outreach initiatives to improve driver and vehicle safety performance.
 Specifically, Mr. Camden’s research investigates systems-level solutions to improve operator behavior and organizational safety culture with a focus on accelerating advanced vehicle safety systems, improving operator education and training, reducing driver distraction and fatigue, and preventing operator impairment.
 He has been the PI/Co-PI or Project Manager on 38 projects totaling over $10 million and has made significant contributions to 14 other projects (totaling over $15.1 million).
 These projects include funded research projects sponsored by the National Safety Council, Federal Motor Carrier Safety Administration, National Academy of Science, National Highway Traffic Safety Administration, AAA Foundation for Traffic Safety, Transport Canada, North American Fatigue Management Program, Clear Roads, National Transportation Research Center, Inc., National Surface Transportation Safety Center for Excellence, and numerous proprietary companies.
 Mr. Camden has over 95 professional presentations and more than 55 publications and technical reports.
 Although much of his research focuses on commercial motor vehicle drivers, his research portfolio encompasses all types of occupational drivers and the individuals that share the road with them.